Today's Bible Reading: Mark 4

 40 He said to his disciples, "Why are you so afraid?
 Do you still have no faith?"

 41 They were terrified and asked each other, "Who is this?
 Even the wind and the waves obey him!"
-(Mark 4:35-41)
+(Mark 4:35-41 NIV)

 Reflecting and Thinking

-One can describe the narratives of the first four chapters in several ways--identity stories, confrontation stories, amazing stories.
-Today's reading suggests yet another description--"power stories."
+One can describe the narratives of the first four chapters of Mark's gospel in several ways -- identity stories, confrontation stories, amazing stories.
+Today's reading suggests yet another description -- "power stories."
 In the initial chapters of Mark's gospel, Jesus has power over evil spirits, demons, diseases, sin, leprosy, paralysis, and even nature.
 It is Jesus' power over nature that ultimately catches the disciples' attention: "Who is this?"
 Even the waves obey his commands.

 Today's text also introduces the continuing tension in Mark's gospel between fear and faith.
 These two concepts are interwoven throughout this gospel.
 "Why are you so afraid?
 Does that mean you still do not believe?"

-Chapter 4 is probably most famous for the amazing words (the parables of Jesus) that take up most of the chapter.
-How many of the themes in Mark that we have identified to this point can you find in the parables section?
+Chapter 4 is probably most famous for the "amazing words" (the parables of Jesus) that take up most of the chapter.
+How many of the themes in Mark that we have identified up to this point can you find repeated in the parables?

 What connections do you see between fear and faith?
-How do fear and faith work out in tension or tandem in your own life?
+How do fear and faith work together (either in tension or in tandem) in your own life?
 Is it true that the more we believe the less we fear?
 (Try to put your answer into words and share your thoughts with at least one other person today.)
 Can faith and unfaith dwell side by side in the same human heart?
-(This is a thought question for now--we will come back to it in a few chapters.)
+(This is a thought question for now -- we will come to it again later in the reading of Mark.)

 Heavenly Father, help us grow in faith and deal with fear in our lives.
 Help us see more clearly not only who Jesus is, but also the power he can wield in our lives because of who he is.
 Help us see more clearly.
 In the name of the powerful Jesus, Amen.